Alien Base

 Alien Base is a 1981 role-playing game adventure for Space Opera published by Fantasy Games Unlimited.

 Contents

-Alien Base is an adventure involving a search by the player characters for the missing survey ship Timothy, which takes them to the barely surveyed planet Thonne, where they learn that the natives have been invaded by alien Slavers who now seem to have sinister plans for the human race.
+Alien Base is an adventure in which the player characters search for the missing survey ship Timothy on the planet Thonne, where invading alien Slavers have taken over the native population and have similar plans for humanity.

+Publication history

+Alien Base was the second adventure published by Fantasy Games Unlimited for Space Opera.

 Reception

 William A. Barton reviewed Alien Base in The Space Gamer No. 48.
 Barton commented that "Alien Base [is] a relatively complete and satisfying adventure for SO, either as a stand-alone scenario or as the first in a planned series.
 If you enjoy Space Opera, I recommend Alien Base."